Help for Using the Richardson Public Library Computers

 USB Flash Drives are quickly replacing floppy disks because of their ability to hold 1000 times more information.
 Flash drives are more durable and can be found in office supply stores for as little as $10.00.
 Sometimes people refer to these flash drives as "jump drive," "thumb drive," "keychain drive," or "pen drive."
 Any type of file imaginable can be saved to a flash drive.

-To access the USB slot on computers at the Richardson Public Library, insert the device in one of the two slots on the front of the PC.
-The PC will assign the drive letter E:/ to the flash drive.
-You may need to type E:/ in the "File Name:" cell and then hit the "enter" key on your keyboard to force Windows to "see" the USB flash Drive.
+To access the USB slot on computers at the Richardson Public Library, insert the device in one of the two slots on the front of the terminal box.
+The computer will assign the drive letter E:/ to the flash drive.

 When you are ready to remove your USB flash drive, right click the "Safely Remove Hardware" icon on the Windows toolbar in the lower right corner of the screen and click "Safely remove USB storage device."
 When the power light on your drive turns off, you can remove it from the PC.
 If the "Safely Remove Hardware" icon is not available or is not working, make sure all of your files are closed and that the drive is not being written to (power light on your device will not be blinking) before you remove your drive.